danmindru/angular-boilerplate-study/README.md

   <dt>SauceLabs</dt>
-  <dd>Whenever Travis CI runs a new build, SauceLabs provides a standalone Selenium server and runs end to end tests automatically.
-Here's an example: <a href="https://saucelabs.com/tests/a40d7a31221843049b69a37a575e3b60" target="_blank">Build 64</a>.
-You need to sign up to use this service ([free for open source projects](https://saucelabs.com/opensauce))
+  <dd>Whenever Travis CI runs a new build, SauceLabs provides a standalone Selenium server and runs end to end tests automatically (here's an example: <a href="https://saucelabs.com/tests/a40d7a31221843049b69a37a575e3b60" target="_blank">Build 64</a>).
+You need to sign up to use this service (<a href="https://saucelabs.com/opensauce" target="_blank">free for open source projects</a>).

   To set up Sauce Labs with Travis CI you have to provide a SauceKey and SauceUsername securely in <code>./.travis.yml</code> (you can remove all 3 secure env variables).
 See how to do it in <a href="https://docs.saucelabs.com/ci-integrations/travis-ci/" target="_blank">SauceLabs' docs</a>.<dd>
 </dl>